-In the unexplored jungle of north-east Peru, helicopters are playing a major role in opening up a big new oil strike.
+Background: In the unexplored jungle of north-east Peru, helicopters are playing a major role in opening up a big new oil strike.
 Last November, Petroperu, the state oil company, struck its first Amazonian oil well 10,000 feet below ground.

 Now experts are claiming that Peru's oil reserves are so impressive that the country could equal Venezuelan oil exports within five years.
 A West German geologist, brought ever to take charge of exploration, predicts that by 1986 Peru should be producing a million barrels of oil a day.